MANUEl-ALEJANDRO-RODRIGUEZ-SANCHEZ/eventia/README.md

 Once you have the project locally on your PC, you must have Node installed

+You need to create a .env.local file to use environment variables.
+To obtain these variables, you must send an email to manuel.rodriguez9120@alumnos.udg.mx requesting this information.

 Once the database backup, the services above and the cloned project have been imported, we will enter the following command (as appropriate) to run the project locally

 ```bash